Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 The rodent thyroid tumor issue:

-All GLP-1 receptor agonists cause C-cell hyperplasia and tumors in rats and mice at high doses.
+All GLP-1 receptor agonists cause C-cell hyperplasia in rats at high doses.
 However, human thyroid C-cells express far fewer GLP-1 receptors than rodent cells.
 After 10+ years of semaglutide and liraglutide use in millions of patients, no thyroid cancer signal has emerged in humans.

-Retatrutide carries the same FDA black box warning as other GLP-1 medications: contraindicated in patients with personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+Retatrutide carries the same FDA black box warning as other GLP-1 medications: contraindicated in patients with personal or family history of medullary thyroid carcinoma or MEN 2.

 Pancreatitis and pancreatic cancer:

-Acute pancreatitis occurred in <1% of TRIUMPH-4 participants.
-This is consistent with other GLP-1 medications.
+Acute pancreatitis occurred in <1% of trial participants.
 Long-term studies of semaglutide and liraglutide (10+ years of post-market surveillance) have not shown increased pancreatic cancer risk.

 What we don't know for retatrutide: